Bayes’ Theorem

 Intuition - COVID testing

-Some people find the low number surprising.
+Some people find this low number surprising.
 In order to repair your intuition, think about it like this: roughly 2.5% of tests are positive, with roughly 2% coming from false positives, and roughly 0.5% from true positives.
-The true ones make up only of the positive results!
+Only of all the positive results are true ones!

 If two tests both come back positive, the odds of COVID are now 98%.